ibelar/atk4-wp/readme.md

 ##Installation

 Download or clone this repository within your WordPress wp-content folder.
-Next, at the root of the atk4-wp folder type:
+Using terminal at the root of the atk4-wp folder type:

 ```
 composer install